alissacox/GHG-cycling-genes/QIIME2/Custom_Database_Taxonomy.md

-Here are the steps to create the taxonomy file for a [custom database](https://github.com/alissacox/GHG-cycling-genes/blob/master/QIIME2/Custom_Database_Creation.md) you created for use in QIIME2.
+Here are the steps to create the taxonomy file corresponding to a [custom database](https://github.com/alissacox/GHG-cycling-genes/blob/master/QIIME2/Custom_Database_Creation.md) you created for use in QIIME2.

 # Combining Accession #s matching custom reference databse with taxonomy strings from NCBI databases